South Carolina Employment Discrimination Lawyer

 Age Discrimination in Employment Act (ADEA)

-The ADEA prevents employers from engaging in employment discrimination on the basis of an employee’s age, and it applies to employees who are over the age of 40.
-Employers cannot make their decisions, like hiring, firing, or promoting, based on an employee’s age.
-The law is intended to protect employees who are perfectly capable of performing their duties competently, but who are being replaced or passed over in favor of younger, often less qualified, people.
+The ADEA prohibits employment discrimination on the basis of an employee’s age (over 40).
+Employers cannot take employment actions, such as hiring, firing, or promoting, based on an employee’s age.
+The law protects older employees who are are performing their duties satisfactorily but nonetheless face discrimination in favor of younger, often less qualified, people.

 Americans with Disabilities Act (ADA)

-A disability under the ADA is a physical or mental impairment that substantially limits one or more major life activities.
-This definition is deliberately broad so as to include a wide range of disabilities.
-However, in order for the law to cover an employee, the employee must be able to perform the essential functions of the position, with or without a reasonable accommodation.
+The ADA defines a disability as a physical or mental impairment that substantially limits one or more major life activities.
+However, in order to be protected by the ADA, an employee must be able to perform the essential functions of the position, with or without a reasonable accommodation.
 Typically, a fact-intensive consultation with an experienced employment attorney will help determine whether a potential client’s condition falls into this definition of disability.

 Pregnancy Discrimination Act (PDA)

-The PDA amended Title VII of the Civil Rights Act to expressly include discrimination on the basis of pregnancy as illegal sex discrimination under the Civil Rights Act.
-Essentially, the PDA requires employers to treat pregnant employees exactly the same as employees who are not pregnant but would need similar accommodations or treatment because of other, non-pregnancy-related reasons.
+The PDA amended Title VII of the Civil Rights Act to expressly prohibit employment discrimination on the basis of pregnancy.
+The PDA requires employers to treat pregnant employees the same as employees who are not pregnant but who need similar accommodations due to non-pregnancy-related reasons.